Baculum: Cultural significance

-The existence of the baculum is unlikely to have escaped the notice of pastoralist and hunter-gatherer cultures.

-It has been argued that the "rib" (Hebrew צֵלׇע ṣēlā, also translated "flank" or "side") in the story of Adam and Eve is actually a mistranslation of a Biblical Hebrew euphemism for baculum, and that its removal from Adam in the Book of Genesis is a creation story to explain this absence (as well as the presence of the perineal raphe – as a resultant "scar") in humans.
+It has been argued that the "rib" (Hebrew צֵלׇע ṣēlāʿ, also translated "flank" or "side") in the story of Adam and Eve is actually a mistranslation of a Biblical Hebrew euphemism for baculum, and that its removal from Adam in the Book of Genesis is a creation story to explain this absence (as well as the presence of the perineal raphe – as a resultant "scar") in humans.

-In hoodoo, the folk magic of the American South, the raccoon baculum is sometimes worn as an amulet for love or luck.
+In Hoodoo, the folk magic of the American South, the raccoon baculum is sometimes worn as an amulet for love or luck.